Jelena Janković: 2008: World No. 1 and first major final

-Janković's reign as the world No. 1 lasted only one week, after she lost in the quarterfinals of the Beijing Olympics to eventual silver-medalist Safina.
+Janković's reign as the number one lasted only one week, after she lost in the quarterfinals of the Beijing Olympics to eventual silver-medalist Safina.
 This meant Ivanovic reclaimed the world No. 1 position.
 Janković was the second seed at the US Open, where she defeated Olympic gold-medalist Elena Dementieva in the semifinals to reach her first Grand Slam final.
 There, she lost to fourth-seeded Serena Williams.
 Janković would have reclaimed the world No. 1 position if she had won the event.

-Janković became the world no. 1 again during the fall in the midst of winning three consecutive tournaments.
+Janković became the world No. 1 again during the fall in the midst of winning three consecutive tournaments.
 At the China Open, Janković defeated Svetlana Kuznetsova in two sets to win the title.
 The following week, Janković played in the Porsche Tennis Grand Prix in Stuttgart, where she defeated Venus Williams in the semifinals and Nadia Petrova in the final.
 In the Kremlin Cup in Moscow, Janković defeated defending champion Dementieva in the semifinals before triumphing against Vera Zvonareva in the final for her third title in three weeks, the first time for a player on the WTA Tour to do so since 2005.

 As the top seed at the year-end 2008 WTA Tour Championships held in Doha, Janković won two of her three round-robin matches, including only the second win of her career over Ivanovic.
 However, she lost in the semifinals, to eventual champion Venus Williams and ended the year as world No. 1.
 In all, Janković lost to eventual champions at six tournaments (including three Grand Slam tournaments) during the season.
 Janković was later named the ITF World Champion for her performance in 2008.
 She won four titles during the season, the most of anyone on the tour along with Serena Williams and Safina.
 The Olympic Committee of Serbia declared her the best sportswoman for the second year in a row.